bearz-sh/qtr/README.md

 The task runner looks for a `./quasar_tasks.ts` or a `./.quasar/tasks.ts` file.

-The use case for the `.quasar` folder is to allow a separate folder to setup Deno within a tool like vscode where the deno extension works best in a single folder or to group all related files in a single folder.
+The use case for the `.quasar` folder is to allow a separate folder to setup Deno within an editor like vscode where the deno extension works best in a single folder or to group all related files in a single folder.

 ```typescript